elemental-lf/benji/README.rst

     the block, or because of bit rot on the backup target storage.

-    Benji also supports a faster light-weight scrubbing mode which only checks the metadata's consistency and object existence on the backup storage.
+    Benji also supports a faster light-weight scrubbing mode which only checks the object's existence and metadata consistency.

     If a scrubbing failure occurs, the defective block and the backups it belongs to are marked as 'invalid' and the block will be re-read for the next backup